Over the past year, event organizers have continued to resiliently adapt their events to the formats that health standards require.

 - Client lunches

-Client lunches are used to establish a strong bond with your clients, to establish a human contact that is much more powerful than a professional relationship.
-This type of event will therefore have a much harder time making an impact in virtual or hybrid formats, and will therefore not be as effective in these formats.
+Client lunches are used to establish a strong bond with your clients and to create something that is more powerful than a professional relationship.
+This type of event will therefore have a much harder time making an impact in virtual or hybrid formats, and will not be as effective in these formats.

 - VIP meetings and events

-The different types of VIPs (partners, important clients, suppliers...) will not be satisfied with a virtual event, and you should not satisfy them.
-The beauty of a venue, the buffets offered on-site, the service staff and all the other services that make a VIP event so pleasant are not reproducible in virtual, and therefore cannot be done optimally in a hybrid event.
+The different types of VIPs (partners, important clients, suppliers...) will not be satisfied with a virtual event, as the VIP treatment can only be properly executed in person.
+The beauty of a venue, the buffets offered on-site, the service staff, and all the other services that make a VIP event so exclusive are not reproducible in a virtual environment, and therefore cannot be done in a hybrid event.

 The objectives compatible with hybrid.

 - Events to raise awareness

 The best way to raise awareness is to communicate with the largest possible audience.
 Why not combine the contact of face-to-face events with the limitless reach of the virtual world?
 Awareness events are the perfect example of events that benefit from the hybrid format.